Konamiman/Nextor/docs/Nextor 3.0 What's New.md

 * New [`DRVROP.COM`](Nextor%203.0%20User%20Manual.md#3413-drvrop-the-driver-operations-tool) command line tool, and new [`CALL IDRIVER`](Nextor%203.0%20User%20Manual.md#3612-the-call-idriver-command) and [`CALL UDRIVER`](Nextor%203.0%20User%20Manual.md#3613-the-call-udriver-command) BASIC commands: they install and uninstall drivers loaded in RAM (see _[2.2.
 Drivers loadable in RAM](#22-drivers-loadable-in-ram)_).

 * The `MAPDRV`, `DEVINFO` and `DRIVERS` command line tools, as well as the related `CALL` commands, now understand drivers loaded in RAM: wherever a driver is specified or displayed, a RAM segment number can accompany the driver slot number.
 See _[3.4.
 The command line tools](Nextor%203.0%20User%20Manual.md#34-the-command-line-tools)_ and _[3.6.10.
 The CALL MAPDRV command](Nextor%203.0%20User%20Manual.md#3610-the-call-mapdrv-command)_.

+* The `MAPDRV` tool and the `CALL MAPDRV` command can map a drive to a device while skipping the partition assignment (new "s" and -3 partition parameter values, respectively): the drive is attached to the device with no partition, and the first suitable partition is searched automatically on each access to the drive.
+This makes it possible to map a drive to an offline removable device, or to a device that hasn't been partitioned yet.
+See _[3.4.1.
+MAPDRV: the drive mapping tool](Nextor%203.0%20User%20Manual.md#341-mapdrv-the-drive-mapping-tool)_ and _[3.6.10.
+The CALL MAPDRV command](Nextor%203.0%20User%20Manual.md#3610-the-call-mapdrv-command)_.

 * Since logical units don't exist anymore, the tools and commands that used to take or display a logical unit number no longer do.